awsdocs/aws-systems-manager-user-guide/doc_source/param-create-cli.md

 ## Create a SecureString parameter \(AWS CLI\)<a name="param-create-cli-securestring"></a>

 Use the following procedure to create a `SecureString` parameter\.
+Replace each *example resource placeholder* with your own information\.

 **Important**
 Only the *value* of a `SecureString` parameter is encrypted\.
 Parameter names, descriptions, and other properties aren't encrypted\.